Garcon Point Bridge: Toll

 There is one toll plaza at the north end of the bridge.
-Tolls may be paid with cash or with the SunPass electronic toll system.
+Tolls may be paid with the SunPass electronic toll system or Toll-By-Plate.
 From December 2019 to June 15, 2022, the one-way cost for the toll for a 2-axle vehicle was $5.00.
 SunPass users who cross the bridge 30 times per month receive a discount for the toll cost.

 In November, 2014, the trustees of the bridge project proposed raising the bridge toll to $5 each way and reducing the discount given to frequent users.

 On December 4, 2019, a State judge ruled that the bridge bond holders, UMB Bank, could increase the toll from the current rate of $3.75 per vehicle to $5 per vehicle.

-On September 17, 2020, Governor Ron DeSantis has suspended tolls on the Garcon Point Bridge, as it is the primary alternate route for the Hurricane Sally-damaged Pensacola Bay Bridge.
+On September 17, 2020, Governor Ron DeSantis suspended tolls on the Garcon Point Bridge, as it is the primary alternate route for the Hurricane Sally-damaged Pensacola Bay Bridge.
 The repairs to that bridge were complete enough to allow traffic to return to the bridge on May 28, 2021.
-It later returned to having four lanes of traffic.

-In June 2022, FDOT bought the bridge.
+In June 2022, the state of Florida bought the bridge.
 The tolls were lowered to $2.30 for SunPass customers and $2.75 for cash users on June 16, 2022.

+In 2025, the Florida's Turnpike Enterprise announced that the Garcon Point Bridge will no longer accept cash after September 28, 2025 at 11 pm.
+Tolls will now be collected by SunPass and Toll-By-Plate only.